gtolomei/big-data-computing/README.md

         - Go to ```/usr/local/spark/conf``` and create a ```spark-env.sh``` file (copying it from the template provided)
         - Enforce Spark to run on top of JDK 1.8 by copy-pasting the following into ```spark-env.sh```:
             - ```export JAVA_HOME=$(/usr/libexec/java_home -v 1.8)```

+#### **Usage:**
+You can start running your local Spark installation either interactively by typing the shell command `pyspark`, or using Jupyter Notebook in combination with the virtual environment created as indicated above.
+Either way, before being able to import any PySpark library you will need to use `findspark` to allow Python to correctly locate your own PySpark installation.
+To do so, just type the following (again, either at the prompt after you have executed `pyspark`, or in the first code cell of your Jupyter Notebook, or anyway at the top of your Python script):

+`import findspark`

+`findspark.init("${SPARK_HOME}")`

+where `${SPARK_HOME}` contains the path to your local Spark installation (e.g., `/usr/local/spark`).

 <hr>